• Skip to main content

 July 31, 2015

-Because both headaches and migraines cause mild to severe pain and discomfort, questions may surface among headache and migraine sufferers regarding the differences between the two.
-By definition, a headache is pain that occurs in any area of the head, lasting anywhere from a few minutes to a few days.
-Headaches are also generally characterized by the type of pain they cause, which is often described as sharp, throbbing, or dull.
+By definition, a headache is a pain that occurs in any area of the head, lasting anywhere from a few minutes to a few days.
+Headaches are also generally characterized by the pain they cause, often described as sharp, throbbing, or dull.

-Migraines are similar to headaches in regard to the type of pain they produce (i.e. throbbing, pulsating, etc.), but this type of headache pain is typically more intense and located on one side of the head.
+Migraines are similar to headaches concerning the type of pain they produce (i.e., throbbing, pulsating, etc.).
+Still, migraine pain is typically more intense on one side of the head.
 In some instances, however, migraines will develop on both sides of the head.
-Migraines are generally different from typical headaches due to the visual and auditory disturbances that may accompany the pain, as well as nausea or vomiting.
-Migraines may also last from 4 to 72 hours long.

 Symptoms of Migraines vs. Headaches